jowo-io/next-auth-nostr-provider/README.md

 - custom login pages using `LnAuthLoginWrapper` and `LnAuthLogin`
 - improve the basic description in the About section
 - explain what the secret is used for
-- add a basic readme to the `examples/` folder

 # About